baijum/selenium-python/source/navigating.rst

 Cookies
 ~~~~~~~

-Before we leave these next steps, you may be interested in
+Before moving to the next section of the tutorial, you may be interested in
 understanding how to use cookies.
 First of all, you need to be on the
 domain that the cookie will be valid for:

 ::